-In the recent years, Google Chrome has taken the browser market by storm, with almost 60% of users now using Google Chrome (according to W3).
+In the recent years, Google Chrome has taken the browser market by storm, with over 62% of users now using Google Chrome (according to W3).
 Most users view it as an easier, faster way to browse the internet.
 According to reports (source: TechCrunch), there are now over 10,000 different Chrome extensions available on the marketplace, however, the majority of Google Chrome users aren’t using any extensions.

 If you’re willing to give them a try, browser extensions can be a real game-changer.
 They add features and functionality that’s just not possible with the default browser alone.
 Installation is a breeze, they can easily be accessed by using the top-right menu and then going to More tools > Extensions.
 You simply search for what you’d like, much like you do on a mobile device.